 Key Stage 3

 The Key Stage 3 curriculum strikes a balance between encountering engaging content and enhancing skills.
 The units studied ensure that students have a wide-ranging experience of English.
-Reading is encouraged, with a range awards available to those who read and engage with a range of books independently through the Accelerated Reading scheme.

 Key Stage 4

 All students study separate GCSEs in English Language and English Literature, following the AQA specifications.
 The first half of Year 9 is focused on securing students’ skills for the GCSEs, before moving onto completing the examined content towards the end of Year 9 and throughout Years 10 and 11.
 We take an integrated approach to the course, with linguistic and literary skills being taught side-by-side.

 In GCSE English Language, students analyse a variety of fiction and non-fiction texts, from the nineteenth, twentieth and twenty-first centuries.
 Students also refine their writing skills, both for creative purposes (including writing descriptions and narratives) and to give their views for different audiences.
 Finally, spoken language is enhanced, with a separate grade being awarded for presentation skills.

 GCSE English Literature exposes students to the full range of the literary canon.
 As expected, Shakespeare is an important part of the course, with a play (typically Romeo and Juliet) being considered in detail.
 In addition, students analyse a nineteenth-century novel (such as Dr Jekyll and Mr Hyde) and a modern text (such as An Inspector Calls).
 A range of poetry (consisting of set works published since 1789 and contemporary unseen poems) completes the course.

 At A Level, both English Language (following the AQA specification) and English Literature (with WJEC Eduqas) are offered.
 To make full use of the Faculty’s expertise, each class’s lessons are split between two teachers.